-We encourage farmers to properly plan and prepare their lands for planting, correctly calculate tree spacing and chose the most suitable irrigation methods before germinating seeds or buying trees.
+Management is key!
+Clients should properly plan and prepare their lands for planting, correctly calculate tree spacing and chose the most suitable irrigation methods.
+Regularly irrigate & check your trees to maintain their robust growth.

 - Calculate how many trees per hectare